whuwuteng/Aerial_Stereo_Dataset/README.md

-# A Very Large Aerial Stereo Dense Matching Benchmark Open Dataset
+# An evaluation of Deep Learning based stereo dense matching dataset shift from aerial images and a large scale stereo dataset

+This Github will provide the detail information of our paper (**JAG-D-23-00976**) under review on  [International Journal of Applied Earth Observation and Geoinformation](https://track.authorhub.elsevier.com/?uuid=fc239731-c1a9-4c4c-9104-bc1f55105626).

 This is the Github repository for the stereo dense matching benchmark hosted at [AI4GEO project](http://ai4geo.eu/index.php).

 In order to discuss the transferability of deep learning methods on aerial dataset, we produce **6** aerial dataset covers **4** different area.

+## History

 This work is an extension of our [previous work](https://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XLIII-B2-2021/405/2021/), and the [old version](https://github.com/whuwuteng/benchmark_ISPRS2021) dataset is already published.

-## ISPRS Congress 2022

-In the [ISPRS Conress 2022](https://www.isprs2022-nice.com/), we will present this work, and the [slide](Poster_ISPRS2022.pdf) and the [poster](Poster_ISPRS2022.pdf) is provided.
+In the [ISPRS Conress 2022 in Nice](https://www.isprs2022-nice.com/), we presented an extension work  as a poster, and the [slide](congress_ISPRS2022/Slide_ISPRS2022.pdf) and the [poster](congress_ISPRS2022/Poster_ISPRS2022.pdf) is provided.

 ## Introduction